villermen/runescape-cache-tools/readme.md

 ####RSCacheTool can:

  - Extract the entire cache or just one archive into separate files in a given directory.
 Decompressing and handing out extensions where appropriate.
  - Combine sound chunks (.ogg) from a given archive into full-fledged soundtracks.
+It can even give them their in-game name based on another file from the archive.

 ####RSCacheTool makes use of the following tools and libraries:

  - [NDesk.Options](http://www.ndesk.org/Options), a command line argument parser.
  - [SharpZipLip](http://icsharpcode.github.io/SharpZipLib/), a .NET zipping library.
 Used to decompress archive files
- - [SoX](http://sox.sourceforge.net/) (not included in source), a cross-platform command line utility for editing sound files.
-Used to merge .ogg files.
+ - [SoX](http://sox.sourceforge.net/) (not included in repository), a command line utility for editing sound files.
+Used to merge soundchunks.